NGSENS/VR/README.md

 # VR
-This is a visualization app built as part of the T4WT project, a web privacy platform.
+This is a visualization app built by James Nolan as part of the T4WT web privacy analysis platform, a project of [NGSENS](https://www.ngsens.com) and [HEIG-VD](https://www.heig-vd.ch).
 It is built using React.js, Leaflet and D3.js.

 # Demo
 A demo is available [here](https://t4wt.ngsens.com/demo).

 It lists trackers found on all links listed on the [Data Is Beautiful](https://www.reddit.com/r/dataisbeautiful/) subreddit on September 7, 2016.
 It is a static version and some functionnalities are disabled.

 # Usage
 You can build the package from sources, using: